openshift/enhancements/enhancements/installer/openstack-customer-provided-subnets.md

 - Subnets must all be a part of the same OpenStack cloud
 - Each subnet must be able to be tagged, and have the capacity for at least one tag.
 This allows us to add the `kubernetes.io/cluster/.*:` shared tag to identify the subnet as part of the cluster.
 The k8s cloud provider code in kube-controller-manager uses this tag to find the subnets for the cluster to create LoadBalancer Services.
 - The CIDR block for each one must be in MachineNetworks.
-- The host running the installer needs to be able to reach the IP addresses assigned to the master nodes.
+- The host running the installer needs to be able to send http requests to the api.
-- No two public subnets or two private subnets can share a single availability zone, because that might be an error for future cloud provider load-balancer allocation.
-- The installer should be able to support customer provided provider networks, as  well as tenant networks.
+- The installer should be able to support provider networks, as well as tenant networks.
-- The subnet will have to allow for traffic to be routed to the VIPs that the installer uses for its dns solution.
-In IPI we currently manage this with an allowed address pair.

 ### Resources Created by the Installer
 When the installer is passed a set of subnets, it will no longer create a network, a subnet on that network, the ports on that subnet, the routing, or the floating ips on those networks.